CoreyGumbs/Portfolio/README.md

         1. Git commit –m “give detailed description of changes/contribution/additions”   (IE: Git commit –m “fixed site layout width error when on tablet screen resolution”)

 4. Push committed files to branch:
-a.
-Git push origin  [branch]
+    1. Git push origin  [branch]
-b.
-Git status to ensure there are no conflicts
+    2. Git status to ensure there are no conflicts
 5. Create Pull Request
-a.
-Create Pull Request on Git Hub Repo:
+    1. Create Pull Request on Git Hub Repo:
-i.
-Click on “New Pull Request” button on Repo Code page ii.
-Find “Base” drop down and make sure it is on Master iii.
-Find “Compare” drop down and set it to your specific branch iv.
-Enter in description of pull request
+        1. Click on “New Pull Request” button on Repo Code page
+        2. Find “Base” drop down and make sure it is on Master
+        3. Find “Compare” drop down and set it to your specific branch
+        4. Enter in description of pull request
-v.
-Click on “Create pull request” button
+        5. Click on “Create pull request” button

-### Code Review and Approval
+#### Code Review and Approval
 ---
 Code will be merged to master branch upon code review and approval by Lead Developer/Approved Contributors